AlexShem/advanced_calculus_2023/README.md

 - Leslie model statement
 - Approximation of the population size based on the largest absolute eigenvalue of the model's matrix

+## Seminar 5: Von Bertalanffy and Logistic models

+October 4th, 2023

+- Dynamics of the Von Bertalanffy growth function
+- Stationary points and their classification
+- Numerical solution using `ode45()` function
+- Logistic model analysis